pranay2063/CS17/UI/JS/README.md

  **Angular JS that I used**

     MVC
-    UI Grid (gridOptions, make a column as link ...)
+    UI Grid (gridOptions, make a column as link as cellTemplate...)
     Synchronous JS calls (using then() promise)
     ElasticSearch calls using JS http() function
     ng-if (to make any div template or grid visible based on a condition)